A Note on Jump Atlas Models: Introduction

-As the reader can see, the conditions~\eqref{eq:old} are much more restrictive than~\eqref{eq:stability-CLP}.
-Let us also mention our article \cite{MyOwn12}, where we studied stability of systems of two competing L\'evy particles, as well as the explicit rate of exponential convergence of the gap process to its stationary distribution.
+Systems of competing L\'evy particles were introduced in \cite{S2011} for $\nu_1 = \ldots = \nu_N$.
+Our results extend stability results \cite[Theorem 1.2(a), Theorem 1.3(a)]{S2011}.
+In \cite{MyOwn12}, we studied stability of systems of two competing L\'evy particles, as well as the explicit rate of exponential convergence of the gap process to its stationary distribution.
+Articles \cite{AB2002, Bad, KellaWhitt, Piera2008} are devoted to stability for reflected diffusions with jumps.

-A related question is to explicitly find the stationary gap distribution $\pi$.
-For competing Brownian particles, under a so-called {\it skew-symmetry condition}, $\pi$ has the form of a product of exponentials, see \cite{5people, PP2008}.
-In other cases, an explicit form is not known.
-This stationary gap distribution satisfies a certain hard-to-solve integro-differential equation, which is called {\it basic adjoint relationship}, see \cite{5people, Wil1995}.
-There are some tail estimates for $\pi$ in \cite{MyOwn10}.
-However, for competing L\'evy particles, the stationary gap distribution does not have a product form, see \cite{Bad}.
-This makes finding an explicit form of $\pi$ even more difficult than for competing Brownian particles.
+For competing Brownian particles (no jumps), the stationary distribution of~\eqref{eq:gap} is not known explcitily in general case.
+It satisfies a complicated integro-differential equation, see \cite{5people}.
+For $\sigma_k = 1$, there is an explicit product-of-exponential form.
+Limits as $N \to \infty$ of these systems are studied in \cite{4people, S2012}.
+Applications in Stochastic Portfolio Theory are in \cite{JR2013b, MyOwn4}.

-One can also try to improve statements about convergence.
-For competing Brownian particles, if the system is stable, then the convergence of $Z(t)$ to $\pi$ is actually exponentially fast: the $\TV$ distance at time $t$ from $\pi$ is estimated as $Ce^{-\varkappa t}$ for some positive constants $C$ and $\vk$.
-This follows from the main result of \cite{BL2007}; see also \cite[Proposition 4.1]{MyOwn10}.
-However, it is hard to find or estimate $\vk$.
-It was done only for $N = 2$ competing Brownian particles in \cite{LMT1996}.
-See also related work \cite{IPS2013} for systems of $N \ge 2$ competing Brownian particles, with $A = cI_N$, for $c > 0$ and $I_N$ the identity $N\times N$ matrix.
-For $N = 2$ competing L\'evy particles, such estimates were done in \cite{MyOwn12}.
-Finally, let us mention the papers \cite{AB2002, Bad, KellaWhitt, Piera2008}, which study stability for reflected diffusions with jumps.
+We know long-term behavior and scaling limits for {\it infinite systems} of competing Brownian particles in case $\sigma_k = 1$ for all $k$; see \cite{4people, DemboTsai, MyOwn6, MyOwn13, Tsai}.
+For the {\it infinite Atlas model:} $g_1 = 1,\, g_2 = g_3 = \ldots = 0$, there are, in fact, infinitely many (a continuum of) stationary distributions for the gap process as in~\eqref{eq:gap}, and in one of them, the bottom-ranked particle $X_{(1)}$ behaves in the long run as the fractional Brownian motion with $H = 1/4$.
+We can hardly hope to get such results for infinite systems with jumps, for lack of explicit formula for stationary distributions for~\eqref{eq:gap}.